imagingbook/gopro-file-renamer/README.md

 that is, the chapters of different videos are scrambled and chapters belonging to the same video do not show in succession!

 One could argue that this is no big deal because files can be listed by **creation time** instead, thus preserving the temporal order.
-However, GoPro cams are notoriously prone to loosing their time setting.
+However, GoPro cams are quite prone to loosing their time setting.
 Just removing the battery briefly (at least on a Hero 7 black) may easily cause the camera to reset its internal clock, rendering all subsequent file dates wrong.
 Under such circumstances the correct order of files is difficult to restore.